devuslee/SecurityProject/README.md

 1. Open XAMPP, start Apache and MySQL.
 2. Create a new project in Netbeans named `RestaurantProject`.
-3. Under categories, select PHP, the PHP Application under Projects.
-4. In Run Configuration, the "Run As" should be Local Web Site.
-(If your using Xampp).
-5. Then Finish.
-6. Delete the `setup_completed.flag` file in the RestaurantProject-main.
-(Extracted version)
-7. Copy all the folders and files (adminSide, customerSide, index.php, and restaurantDB.txt) from the RestaurantProject-main into the `Source Files` directory.
-8. Make sure there is no database named `restaurantdb`.
+3. Clone the repository into "RestaurantProject'.
+4. Go to your database and create a new database called "restaurantdb".
+5. Click import and select the file "restaurantdb.sql".
+6. Go to localhost/RestaurantProjects
-9. Run the project.
+7. Run the project.

 ## Example accounts